pedrobcst/Xerus/README.md

 Introduction
 ============
 Welcome to the _Xerus_ project.
-Xerus is an open-source python wrapper / plugin around the GSASII Scriptable package, for automazation of phase quantification and Rietveld analysis by combinining similarity calculation of simulated patterns (Pearson`s) with quick Rietveld refinements.
+Xerus is an open-source python wrapper / plugin around the GSASII Scriptable package, for automatization of phase quantification and Rietveld analysis by combining similarity calculations of simulated patterns (Pearson´s) with quick Rietveld refinements.

-_Xerus_ is only possible due to the existence of the following projects
+_Xerus_ is only possible due to the existence of the following projects:
-* COD (Crystollographic Open Database)
+* COD (Crystallographic Open Database)
 * The Materials Project (MP)
 * AFLOW Database
 * OQMD (Open Quantum Materials Database)